Love Stage!!: Film

 The September 2019 issue of Ciel announced that a live-action film adaptation for Love Stage!! had been green-lit, with Eiki Eiki, the manga's original author, in charge of the screenplay.
 To promote the announcement, a short story was printed in the issue along with a re-print of the manga's first chapter.
 On October 2, 2019, the film's cast and 2020 release date was announced.

+TV drama

+A Thai live-action television drama adaptation was announced on February 28, 2021.
+It starred Kittipat Kaewcharoen and Turbo Chanokchon Boonmanawong and premiered through AIS Play and Amarin TV on September 12, 2022.